 Chai latte recipe: Chai is undoubtedly one of the favourite drinks of India.
 Countless people across the country can't think of starting their day without a cup of tea in the morning.
 Although there are many variations to how people like their tea, popular recipes involve the use of water, milk, sugar and tea leaves.
-A recipe for 'Chai Latte' by a renown publication had recently become the subject of controversy online.
+A recipe for 'Chai Latte' by a renowned publication had recently become the subject of controversy online.
 Indian Twitterati called out the recipe which had whole spices like Star Anise, Cinnamon and also used coconut milk and maple syrup.
 Take a look at what users said about the recipe:

 Users pointed out that there were too many spices in the Chai Latte recipe, almost as many that would be used to make a biryani.
 Further, the use of coconut milk and maple syrup in the making of the desi Chai did not go down well with netizens.